NASA spacecraft to grab an asteroid sample

 NASA’s minivan-sized OSIRIS-REx spacecraft will begin a four-hour descent toward the rugged surface of the Bennu asteroid, whose acorn-shaped body, formed in the early days of our solar system, could hold clues to the origins of life on Earth, scientists say.

-At 6.12pm, the spacecraft will be close enough to perform a meticulous five-second ‘touch-and-go’ technique by autonomously extending its 11-foot (3.35m) robotic arm toward a flat patch of gravel roughly the size of a basketball court near Bennu’s north pole.
+At 6:12 p.m.
+EDT (22:12 GMT), the spacecraft will be close enough to perform a meticulous five-second ‘touch-and-go’ technique by autonomously extending its 11-foot (3.35 m) robotic arm toward a flat patch of gravel roughly the size of a basketball court near Bennu’s north pole.

 "A lot of things could go wrong because the spacecraft's about the size of a van, and the asteroid has a lot of boulders in it,” Lucy Lim, a planetary scientist at NASA, said.
 “So we have to go between the boulders to get our sample, and a lot of planning went into that.”